little-pinecone/efficient-mvp-example/README.md

 ### Prometheus
 * Run both the application and the Prometheus server with Docker using the following command: `$ docker-compose up -d app prometheus`
 * Prometheus targets: [http://localhost:9090/targets](http://localhost:9090/targets)

+### Grafana
+* Make sure that the `prometheus` and `app` services are running in Docker.
+* Start the `grafana` service using the following command: `$ docker-compose up -d grafana`.
+* Grafana dashboards: [http://localhost:3000/dashboards](http://localhost:3000/dashboards), the JVM(Micrometer) dashboard should be available by default.
+* Grafana datasources: [http://localhost:3000/datasources](http://localhost:3000/datasources), the Prometheus datasource should be available by default.

 ## Code analysis